⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 62.44%

-Earnings generated from loans and investments, net of interest paid on deposits and borrowed funds.
+Earnings from interest on loans and investments, minus interest paid on deposits.

 Non-Interest Income